Tejas164321/ZeroWaste-DinoMap/README.md

-# ZeroWaste DineMao
+# Left2Lift
 **Bridging the gap between excess food and empty plates.
-ZeroWaste DineMao is a web platform that connects restaurants with surplus food to NGOs, facilitating efficient collection and distribution to combat hunger and reduce waste.**
+Left2Lift is a web platform that connects restaurants with surplus food to NGOs, facilitating efficient collection and distribution to combat hunger and reduce waste.**

 ---